peely/BBCTechnicalTest/README.md

 On the index page, you can filter by Name, Ingredient, Time and Starred.
 If you search returns no results, you'll be shown an appropriate message.

 ### 4. Pagination
-When there are more than 10 recipes in the system, pagination controls are displayed and the user can click next and previous, to see multiple pages of results.
-I'm not culinary artist so recipe 4 onwards is just recipe 3 with a ++'ed ID, which probably won’t give Joe much inspiration...
+When there are more than ten recipes in the system, pagination controls are displayed and the user can click next and previous, to see multiple pages of results.
+Regrettably, I'm not a culinary artist, so recipe four onwards is just recipe three with a ++'ed ID, which probably won’t give Joe much inspiration... uncomment `app.js:70` to see this behaviour.

 ### 5. Star
 Click the star on the table, it changes to being stared, and you can filter based on this.
 If Joe has no starred recipes, hes told so.